japlscript/japlscript/README.md

 In some cases, you may need to fix the generated Java interface manually (e.g. the cardinality of the return type of the Music.app's `search`-command).

-There are also issued with generating *all* possible versions of overloaded AppleScript commands.
+There are also issues with generating *all* possible versions of overloaded AppleScript commands.

 Ant really should not be necessary during generation.
 Instead a simple Maven